German (GERM)

 Combines German history survey of the modern era, including work on contemporary images and documents, with close reading of literary/cultural texts and close attention to students' professional development in reading, writing, listening, speaking, translating.
 Course language is German.

-Attributes: Foreign Culture, GE IVD Humanities-Literature, LE-S3 Creativity, Undergraduate/Graduate Offering
+Attributes: LE-S3 Creativity, Undergraduate/Graduate Offering

 Repeat: Course may be repeated for a maximum of 6 credits